kksgandhi/personal_site/social games.md

 Online or in person
 -------------------

- - Jackbox$!!!
+ - Jackbox$!
    - A variety of social games in one package.
+ - Unrailed 2
+   - Traaaaaaaaain
  - Overcooked$
    - Fast paced cooking game
  - Keep Talking and Nobody Explodes$
    - Fast paced bomb defusal game
  - You're on observation duty$
    - Creepy surveillance camera game
- - Unrailed$
-   - Traaaaaaaaain
  - fake artist

 In Person